hashicorp/terraform-website/content/source/docs/cloud/workspaces/json-filtering.html.md

 `{"foo": {"bar": "baz"}}`, and the filter `.foo.bar`, the result would be displayed as `"baz"`.

-A single dot (`.`) without anything else always denotes the current context
+A single dot (`.`) without anything else always denotes the current value, unaltered.

 ### Indexes